 The Designated Teacher for looked after children will maintain data for children who have ‘looked after’ status and for children who have been involved in the care system.

-The Designated Teacher will maintain good links with the Virtual School Head to promote the educational achievement of previously looked after children.
+The Designated Teacher will maintain good links with the Virtual School Head to promote the educational achievement of previously looked after children, children with a social worker and those in kinship care.
 Regular meetings will be organised to update the PEP documentation and to discuss progress and attendance.
 These are attended by social workers, the Headteacher and any other key personnel involved with the child.

 Child on Child abuse